daniel3303/sirs-project/README.md

 # How to run
-To run the software execute the following commands:
+To run the software execute the following command:
 ``` ssh
 $ python3 manage.py runsslserver --certificate certificates/https-cert.pem --key certificates/https-key.pem --noreload
 ```

-or optionally:
+or equivalently you may run the following script:

 ``` ssh
 $ ./run.sh